 Daphne and her sisters: Daisy, Dawn, Dorothy, and Delilah.

-Adrenaline Makeover: Principal Quinlen in "The Mystery Solvers Club State Finals".
+Adrenaline Makeover: Principal Quinlan in "The Mystery Solvers Club State Finals."
 She starts off as very nervous and upset but the frantic pace and perils of the mystery causes her to lose her ponytail, glasses, and the top buttons of her blouse, and gains a more adventurous attitude.

-Adult Fear: It turns out that Fred Jones Sr. kidnapped Fred as a child, taking him away from his real parents and feeding lie after lie to him, bringing the issue of parents not just lying to you, but not really owning you and treating you that way.
+It turns out that Fred Jones Sr. kidnapped Fred as a baby, taking him away from his real parents and feeding lie after lie to him, bringing the issue of parents not just lying to you, but not really owning you and treating you that way.

 Not all adults are.
 Velma's mom knows a lot about the supernatural and the gang goes there when they don't have a lead on monsters.
 And in episode 25, Professor Hatecraft helps the kids even going as far as to stand up to the monster of the week.